SnackSized/Miscellaneous/README.md

 # Miscellaneous
-Here goes some old and some new stuff, check readme...
+Here goes some old and some new stuff:

+TBA